thephm/hal_md/README.md

 I haven't checked if [GitJournal](https://github.com/GitJournal/GitJournal) by [Vishesh Handa](https://www.linkedin.com/in/visheshhanda/) supports YAML frontmatter but it does support wikilinks so you'll still be able to navigate your notes.

-Obsidian has a graph view (aka Map of Content aka MoC) which is fun to visualize your social network.
-[Visual Studio](https://visualstudio.microsoft.com/) is handy as well.
+As shown in the above image, Obsidian has a graph view (aka Map of Content aka MoC) which is a really fun way to visualize and navigate your social network.
+The local graph view is much more useful at an individual person level.

+[Visual Studio](https://visualstudio.microsoft.com/) is also handy for bulk changes.

 ## How it works

-Simply use Obsidian and start creating files for each `Person`, `Organization`, and optionally `Place` using the [templates](templates).
+Simply use Obsidian and start creating files for each `Person` and optionally `Organization` and `Place` using the [templates](templates) provided.
 Include wikilinks in the form of `[[name]]` to "connect" the people, places, and organizations together as you go.

-1. Creating a file for a person in your network using [Person.md](templates/Person.md) template
+1. Create a file for a person in your network using [Person.md](templates/Person.md) template
 2. Name the file `FirstName Lastname.md`
 3. Fill in as little or as much of the metadata on the person
 4. List the people they're connected to under `## People` using `[[FirstName LastName]]`